Than on a surfboard out at sea

 - The Origin of Stitch (2005): A Short Film included with Lilo & Stitch 2, also set before Stitch!
 The Movie.
 Stitch discovers what kinds of beasts Jumba used to create him, gets hints about the other 625 experiments, and is also reminded of his original purpose, much to his horror.
 However, Jumba comes by to remind Stitch about what he has truly become.

 Post-Lilo spin-offsAs mentioned in the introduction, the franchise has been focusing primarily on Stitch without Lilo since the main continuity ended in 2006, hence "Post-Lilo".
-The animated spin-off series, produced in East Asia, have been very controversial within the franchise's Western fanbase, with those in the Anglosphere disputing whether or not these are in the same continuity as the films and TV series of the early-to-mid 2000s.
+As previously stated, the East Asian-produced spin-offs have been very controversial within the franchise's fanbase outside of those shows' countries, disputing whether or not these are in the same continuity as the 2002 to 2006 films and TV series.

 - "Stitch Meets High School Musical" (2007): Exactly What It Says on the Tin; Stitch (and friends) play a friendly basketball game in a short anime parody of High School Musical.
 It's complete filler to the franchise and has no bearing on the canon whatsoever.

 - Stitch!
-(2008—2011; additional specials aired in 2012 and 2015): An anime produced by Madhouse and later Shin-Ei Animation.
-Stitch separates from Lilo over a misunderstanding, ending up on a fictional Okinawan island where he becomes best friends with a local girl named Yuna and goes on Science Fantasy adventures with her.
-Chronologically the last entry of the franchisenote if this series is seen as canonical.
-This show's canonicity is widely disputed, and its run in the U.S. was very brief.note
+(2008–2011; additional specials aired in 2012 and 2015): An anime produced by Madhouse and later Shin-Ei Animation.
+Stitch separates from Lilo over a misunderstanding, ending up on a fictional Okinawan island where he becomes best friends with a spirited local girl named Yuna and goes on Science Fantasy adventures with her.
+Set approximately two decades after Leroy & Stitch, as seen by Lilo's reappearance in this series as an adult who had gone to college and since had a daughter.

-- Lilo & Stitch (TBA): A live-action/CGI remake of the film is reported to be in development.
-It will be produced by Dan Lin and Jonathan Eirich (Aladdin (2019)), and written by Mike Van Waes.
+- Lilo & Stitch (TBA): A live-action/CGI remake of the film is in development.
+It will be produced by Dan Lin and Jonathan Eirich (Aladdin ), and directed by Dean Fleischer Camp (Marcel the Shell with Shoes On).

-- Comic Zone: Lilo & Stitch: Disney Adventures ran a series of prequel comics before the release of the original film that detailed what the titular duo's lives were like beforehand.
-More non-prequel comics were made later on as a tie-in to Lilo & Stitch: The Series, and all of the strips were later compiled together in a book release titled Comic Zone Vol. 1: Lilo & Stitch.
-Although the prequel comics were made non-canonical after Lilo & Stitch 2: Stitch Has a Glitch, they are notable for introducing not only the idea of experiments other than Stitch, but even later major character Experiment 625 (Reuben).
+- Comic Zone: Lilo & Stitch: Disney Adventures ran a series of prequel comic strips before the release of the original film that detailed what the titular duo's lives were like beforehand.
+More non-prequel comics were made later on as a tie-in to Lilo & Stitch: The Series, and a few more comics were made as tie-ins to Lilo & Stitch 2: Stitch Has a Glitch and then Leroy & Stitch.
+Most of the strips were later compiled together in a Match 2006 book release titled Comic Zone Vol. 1: Lilo & Stitch.
+Although the prequel comics were made non-canonical after Lilo & Stitch 2, they are notable for introducing not only the idea of experiments other than Stitch but even later major character Experiment 625 (Reuben).

 - Stitch's Great Escape!
-(2004—present): A very infamous "theater-in-the-round" ride in Walt Disney World's Magic Kingdom that is set before the events of the first film, detailing Stitch's first run-in with the United Galactic Federation.
-This ride has been operating seasonally since October 2016, although it hasn't operated since January 6, 2018 and the ride's continued existence has been in limbo since.
+(2004–2018): A "theater-in-the-round" attraction in Walt Disney World's Magic Kingdom that was set before the events of the first film, detailing Stitch's first run-in with the United Galactic Federation.<!—/index—>

-- Stitch Encounternote (2006—present): A fifteen-minute digital puppetry shownote in non-American Disney resorts where Stitch playfully interacts with park guests.
+- Stitch Encounternote (2006–present): A fifteen-minute digital puppetry shownote in non-American Disney resorts where Stitch playfully interacts with park guests.<!—index—>

 - The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!
 (2008–present): An incarnation of the classic attraction found exclusively in Tokyo Disneyland where Stitch messes with the birds and plants of the show.
 It features the songs "Hawaiian Roller Coaster Ride" from the original film and the titular "Aloha, E Komo Mai" from Lilo & Stitch: The Series.